catalyst-fp7/documents/interoperability/interoperability.md

 ### Voting widgets

 Voting widgets are a fairly complex example, because unlike most other widgets they affect the common data model, as opposed to many other components whose results are more independant.
-For that reason, going through the interactions expected of a reusable voting component illustrates a large part of the workflow in this architecture.
+For that reason, going through the interactions expected of a reusable voting component illustrates the more complex workflow possible in this architecture.
 This is intended to be a full example, and therefore fairly complex; most components would only need a subset of this interaction.

 0. As part of the Catalyst platform's configuration, there will be an endpoint to a voting component.
 The catalyst platform will send a message to the voting component with initial configuration.